Sucker Brook Shelter to David Logan Shelter

 Even though they’re likely well-informed, I cannot help but warn about the rough terrain and winter conditions they’ll be facing to the north.
 I wish them well… the final northbound end-to-enders that I’ll encounter.

-David Logan Shelter is a welcome sight, and serves as home sweet home for the evening.
+David Logan Shelter is a welcome sight, serving as home sweet home for the evening.
 There’s nobody here, and I’m glad to revel in the solitude.

 As I write this now, in a brightly-lit-clean-heated room at a computer, and look at that picture of a dingy-old musty-wet-dark-mouse-infested place in the woods, it’s a wonder how I can look at that and have such fond memories of an enjoyable evening there.